 Refer to the Course Book table of contents and look at the Unit topics, subtopics, and activities listed.

 Recall any resources that stood out to you.
-What article, video, website do you want to engage with further?
+What article, video, or website do you want to engage with further?
 What key points would you like to discuss with your peers?

-Select 3 or more resources to reread and annotate using Hypothes.is.
+Select three or more resources to reread and annotate using Hypothes.is.

-Reply to posts by visiting the annotation page (You will need to be logged into the Hypothes.is site to post)
+Reply to posts by visiting the annotation page (you will need to be logged into the Hypothes.is site to post).

-Remember to tag your posts using the course code: LDRS101 (The course tag is required to harvest posts for the course feed.)
+Remember to tag your posts using the course code: LDRS101.

 5.3.5 Activity: Social Media for Connecting and Learning